mylittletony/mylittletony.github.io/_posts/2015-07-20-set-up-cloudflare-ssl-cucumber-tony-cnames.markdown

 date:   2015-06-26 22:29:01
 author: Simon (Big Chief) Morley
 categories: tutorials
-keywords: Cloudflare ssl, ssl wifi, cucumber tony ssl
+keywords: Cloudflare ssl, ssl wifi, CT WiFi ssl
 tags: Tutorials
 description: How to set up Cloudflare's free SSL with a custom domain for your CT Dashboard.
 ---

-###Set up Cloudflare's free SSL with a custom domain for your Cucumber Tony Dashboard.
+###Set up Cloudflare's free SSL with a custom domain for your CT WiFi Dashboard.

 ## What?

 We value security above pretty much everything.
 Security first.
 As a result, your dashboard's protected against abuse.
 We think your Wi-Fi deserves the best.
 Not everyone thinks this way.

-You can now set up a custom domain with Cucumber Tony.
+You can now set up a custom domain with CT WiFi.
 Your customers and friends can use this to log-in to your dashboard.

 There's one downside - you need to sort your SSL certificates.
 Or cheat, as we explain here.